kacheryhub/kachery-doc/doc/node.md

 Permissions to request or provide feeds or tasks are similar.

-When a node *requests* information, it publishes the request to the corresponding "Request" pub-sub channel.
+When a node *requests* information, it publishes the request to the corresponding "Request" pub-sub band.
 All nodes in the kachery channel with the corresponding *provide* permission for that information are then notified of the new request by their subscription.
-A node which can satisfy the request will publish a response to the "Provide" pub-sub channel; the requesting node sees this notification and knows that its request will be satisfied.
+A node which can satisfy the request will publish a response to the "Provide" pub-sub band; the requesting node sees this notification and knows that its request will be satisfied.
 The provider node continues to publish updates during the retrieval process, and will publish a "completion" notification after all data